 Make a wishlist of businesses you’d like to work with.

-Set your volunteer team up for success by providing a lengthy list of prospective companies to reach out to.
-We recommend incorporating a combination of local businesses and larger companies that are well-known for donating to nonprofits.
+Set your volunteer team up for success by providing a lengthy list of prospective companies with which they can engage.
+We suggest incorporating a combination of local businesses and larger companies.
+There are pros and cons to each type!

 Ensure potential sponsors align with your own values.

-If you see that a possible corporate partner has business values that clash with your own core mission, it’s likely better to move on and find a better fit elsewhere.
+For example, if you see a possible corporate partner has business values that clash with your core mission (e.g., a tobacco company and a cancer research organization), it’s typically better to move on.
+You’ll find a better fit elsewhere without compromising your ideals!